vpenades/SharpGLTF/src/SharpGLTF.Toolkit/Materials/readme.md

 MaterialBuilder also supports a fallback material that will be used in case the main material is not supported by the rendering engine.
-But due to glTF limitations, this feature is restricted only to a main material using SpecularGlossiness shader, and the fallback material using MatellicRoughness shader.
+But due to glTF limitations, this feature is restricted only to a main material using SpecularGlossiness shader, and the fallback material using MetallicRoughness shader.